libra/website/docs/my-first-transaction.md

 ### The Transfer Command

-If the testnet validator node (your client was connected to) is unavailable, or your connection to testnet has timed-out, you will see this error:
+If the testnet validator node (your client was connected to) is unavailable or your connection to testnet has timed-out, you will see this error:

 ```bash
 libra% transfer 0 1 10